-LAW, POLICY, AND PRINCIPLES OF ELECTRONIC DISCOVERY
+LAW, POLICY, AND PRINCIPLES

-The complexity in application of discovery rules and policies to ESI is creating a burgeoning body of federal common law.
-Florida e-discovery case law is currently limited, but useful.
-Most importantly, current Florida civil procedure rules for e-discovery be construed expansively "to cover all current types of computer-based information, and flexible enough to encompass future changes and developments."
+The complexity in application of discovery rules and policies to ESI has created a burgeoning body of federal common law.
+Florida e-discovery case law is important, but less robust because most Florida trial court judges do not publish their decisions and discovery disputes rarely reach the appellate level.
+Most importantly, current Florida

+Rules of Civil Procedure.
+The term ESI is not defined in the Florida and federal rules because of the everevolving nature of digital information.
+The Comments to the Federal Rules explain that the term ESI should be construed expansively "to cover all current types of computer-based information, and flexible enough to encompass future changes and developments."

-&lt;sup>45 This chapter focuses on Florida state court e-discovery.
-Discussion of federal law herein is undertaken only because of the availability of federal law for guidance in state court cases and is not intended to provide practitioners with a manual for discovery in federal court cases.
-See supra note 44.
+&lt;sup>53 This chapter focuses on Florida state court e-discovery.
+The discussion of federal law herein is undertaken because of the availability of federal law for guidance in state court cases and is not intended to provide practitioners with a manual for e-discovery in federal court.